 Wire wheels remove rust and flaking paint quickly.
-Wire wheel and brush attachments are designed for different types of stripping, cleaning and deburring tasks.
+Wire wheel and brush angle grinder attachments are designed for different types of stripping, cleaning and deburring tasks.
 Wire cup brushes work best for stripping paint or rust from broad, flat areas.
 Wire wheels fit into crevices and corners more easily.
 Wheel and brush attachments come in a wide variety of styles.
 Read the packaging to find one that works for your application.
-Also make sure to match the threads to the spindle threads on your grinder.
+Also, make sure to match the threads to the spindle threads on your grinder.
 Most angle grinders have 5/8-in. spindle threads, but there are a few oddballs.

 Cut bars, rods and bolts

-Photo 3: Cut rebar
+Photo 3: How to cut rebar

 Mount a metal cutoff wheel in your angle grinder.
 Prop up the long side of the rebar and hold it securely.
 Drop the cutoff wheel through the metal, allowing the weight of the tool to do most of the work.
 Allow the short end to drop freely to avoid binding the blade.